 Wayne State University journalism professor Jack Lessenberry, who has written for the The NY Times, The Oakland Press (MI), The Metro Times (MI) and The Toledo Blade, once said this about Michigan's most outspoken animal rights activist: "We murder billions of animals each year, and that's what Yourofsky has dedicated his young life to fighting.
 Actually, he knows he can't do much to stop it but he intends to raise our consciousness.
 Frankly, when I went to interview Yourofsky, I expected to meet a fanatic.
 Afterward, not only did I find him frighteningly sane and mostly convincing, I had the rather uneasy feeling that always comes when you realize that you are a hypocrite."

 Yourofsky's inspirational actions have been covered by every newspaper, radio outlet, and TV station in his native Detroit, and throughout Israel.
 Author Charlotte Montgomery included a chapter about Yourofsky in the book Blood Relations: Animals, Humans and Politics.
 Yourofsky's 2004 essay Abolition, Liberation, Freedom.
 Coming to a Fur Farm Near You appeared in Terrorists or Freedom Fighters, the first-ever book about the Animal Liberation Front, edited by Anthony Nocella.
 What's Wrong With Hunting appeared in the book Hunting: Opposing Viewpoints, published in 2008 by the Gale Group/Greenhaven Press.
 In 2009, Westview Press' textbook Essential Criminology (3rd edition), written by professors Mark Lanier (U. of Alabama) and Stuart Henry (SDSU), featured a brief summary of Yourofsky's essays that indict humans as criminal violators of animals.
 Gary has also written, produced and done several voiceovers for graphic, hard-hitting TV ads that aired in Los Angeles and Detroit in the late 90s, and radio ads that aired in 2012-13 on WDFN-1130 in Detroit, 97.1 The Ticket in Detroit, KFTX in Corpus Christi, WLS-890 in Chicago, WBBM-780 in Chicago, and Fox News, Fox Talk and ESPN on XM/Sirius.
-Versions of the print advertisement on the left have appeared in The Chicago Jewish News, The Jewish Week-New York, The Jewish News of Greater Phoenix and The Texas Jewish Post in February, April and May of 2013.
+Versions of the print advertisement on the left have appeared in The Detroit Jewish News, The Chicago Jewish News, The Jewish Week-New York, The Jewish News of Greater Phoenix and The Texas Jewish Post in February, April and May of 2013.
 You can watch the commercials and listen to the radio announcements by visiting The ADAPTT Video and Radio Page.
 The TV commercials appear after the opening 4-minute slaughterhouse segment of Original Slaughterhouse Video and TV Ads, which you can access through the Other Videos link; the Radio Ads link opens a menu linking to all of Gary's radio ads.

 In addition, London rapper "I & Ideal" also sampled parts of Gary's lecture in the track titled Not in Our Nature on his 2013 CD Odd One Out, while Asteroide B-612, a band from Chile, paid tribute to him in the song Que La Fe Me Riegue.
-Emily Moran Barwick, one of Gary's many converts, put together a few educational videos on her Bite Size Vegan channel, Israeli artist Miky Mottes created an adorable illustration of Gary and some animals, while Andy Lally, a streetluge, Grand Am Rolex Series and NASCAR racer, put ADAPTT.org stickers on two of his vehicles in 2010 an 2012.
+Emily Moran Barwick, one of Gary's many converts, put together a few educational videos on her Bite Size Vegan channel, Israeli artist Miky Mottes created an adorable illustration of Gary and some animals, while Andy Lally, a streetluge, Grand Am Rolex Series and NASCAR racer, put ADAPTT.org stickers on two of his vehicles in 2010 and 2012.

 Born on August 19, 1970, Yourofsky holds a B.A. in journalism from Oakland University in Rochester, Michigan, and a radio/broadcasting degree from Specs Howard School of Broadcast Arts in Southfield, Michigan.